thiagoalmeidasa/ansible-role-certbot/README.md

 ## Requirements

 If installing from source, Git is required.
-You can install Git using the `thiagoalmeidasa.git` role.
+You can install Git using the `geerlingguy.git` role.

 Generally, installing from source (see section `Source Installation from Git`) leads to a better experience using Certbot and Let's Encrypt, especially if you're using an older OS release.